_____________________________________

 relationship.

-Relations have been predicated on bilateral
+Relations have been predicated on bilateral priorities.

-adequate human resources, and institutional underpinning, poor
+resources, and institutional underpinning, poor connectivity, and language

-connectivity, and language issues present challenges for Indian
+issues present challenges for Indian stakeholders The Indian establishment

-stakeholders The Indian establishment needs to take a holistic view of its
+needs to take a holistic view of its interests in, and exchanges with,

-collaboration in international forums, recognition of the importance of
+recognition of the importance of regional integration within Latin America,

-established by this region with other international players.
+as well as the linkages being established by this region with other

 Latin American regimes have been focussed on